 My dissertation focuses on process-oriented parenting- using my journey as a mother as a research project, and applying Processwork to the many small and big everyday moments of our parenting journey.
 It has made raising a child more meaningful to me and has proven very helpful in times of crisis.

 Process work has many applications and I am honoured to be involved in many different kinds of projects- co-creating theatre using Worldwork; bringing awareness to racism in interactive workshops; running groups on identity and sexuality and much more.

-At the most recent IAPOP (International Association of Process Oriented Psychology) conference in Dublin in May 2018 I presented my research on working with comfort eating and its link to internalised sexism; as well as co-presenting "Let's make a mess: racism, how do we talk about it?" with several colleagues.
+At the last IAPOP (International Association of Process Oriented Psychology) conference in Dublin in May 2018 I presented my research on working with comfort eating and its link to internalised sexism; as well as co-presenting "Let's make a mess: racism, how do we talk about it?" with several colleagues.

 I use Worldwork as a tool to hold difficult conversations that go beyond polarisation.

 I take continued professional development very seriously and update and deepen my skills on an ongoing basis.
 I have studied with